 Always be on the Front Foot

 Being a tester, don’t let things pass over to your court from the Dev Team/ Managers.
 If you are passionate about testing then “Always be on Front Foot”.
-Try to engage yourself in activities which take place well before the code comes to your bucket to test.
+Try to engage yourself in activities that take place well before the code comes to your bucket to test.

-Most importantly, keep looking at JIRA, QC, MTM or whichever is used in your project for all the latest updates on tickets from clients and the Business Analyst.
+Most importantly, keep looking at JIRA, QC, MTM, or whichever is used in your project for all the latest updates on tickets from clients and the Business Analyst.
 Also, be ready to share your views if you require modifications.
 This applies to all the testers who are working on various domains and platforms.

 I know it sounds weird but there is much logic behind the scenes which all of us don’t understand.

-I am sharing this because I have seen the app crashing after launching it, say after around 14 hours from background state.
+I am sharing this because I have seen the app crashing after launching it, say after around 14 hours from the background state.
 The reason could be anything depending on how the developers have coded it.

 Let me share a real-time Example: